-Representatives from the Department of Neurological Surgery participate in the evaluation of patients with surgical disorders and diseases of the pituitary and the hypothalamus.
-Transsphenoidal, transcranial, and skull base surgery are available depending on individual patient needs.
-Image-directed neurological surgery is available for patients with tumors that are in close proximity of vital structures.
+Representatives from the Department of Neurological Surgery evaluate patients with surgical disorders and diseases of the pituitary and the hypothalamus.
+Transsphenoidal, transcranial and skull base surgery are available depending on individual patient needs.
+Image-directed neurological surgery is available for patients with tumors that are close to vital structures.

-Consultations with neurological surgery include review of medical records, laboratory data, and radiological studies as well as comprehensive history and physical examination.
-Evaluations are conducted in conjunction with endocrinology in most cases.
-Patients considered for computerized photon knife radiosurgery also see Center faculty from the department of radiation oncology.
+Consultations with neurological surgery include review of medical records, laboratory data and radiological studies as well as comprehensive history and physical examination.
+We conduct evaluations in conjunction with Endocrinology in most cases.
+Patients considered for computerized photon knife radiosurgery also see Center faculty from the Department of Radiation Oncology.
 Integrated multidisciplinary treatment programs are tailored to individual patient's needs.